|

 - Scantron not needed.

 - Understand and know how to solve problems from the listed Weekly Quizzes.
-Some problems will be simmilar to those.
+Some problems will be similar to those.

 - Rules and logistics: